 - Surveys – surveys are the staple of market research and the internet makes it faster, cheaper, and easier through tools such as SurveyMonkey and Qualtrics.
 Traditional and Online Business Surveys involve creating standard questions, usually with a list that respondents select from and involve large numbers of respondents.
 Despite the perception of surveys as the gold standard for market research (especially when using a random sample), problems remain including:

 - Sample size – if your sample size is too small, you really don’t get to know your customer very well.
 This happens a lot in those newspaper opinion polls, where they only interview about 200 people from the over 350 million in the US.

 - Not asking the right questions.
-That’s what happened with Coke, leading to introduction of a new product no one wanted.
+That’s what happened with Coke, leading to the introduction of a new product no one wanted.
 Sometimes, you actually have to do a little market research just to figure out what questions you should ask.

-- Lack of depth – surveys are much better at getting at how much, how often, how many kinds of questions and really drop the ball when it comes to answering about feelings or understanding the customer.
+- Lack of depth – surveys are much better at getting at how much, how often, and how many kinds of questions and really drop the ball when it comes to answering about feelings or understanding the customer.

 - Marginalize some voices – without a skilled moderator, you won’t hear some voices in the group as the more talkative ones will dominate the conversation.

 - Group think – this also happens in focus groups when some people in the group dominate the group — they make everyone else feel like they have to agree with them or be weird.